Narc (video game): 2005 game

-A 2005 sequel was developed by VIS Entertainment and published by Midway for the Xbox, PlayStation 2, and Windows.
+This version was developed by VIS Entertainment and published by Midway for the Xbox, PlayStation 2, and Windows.
 The Windows version, only released in Europe, was developed by Point of View.

 The game casts the players as narcotics officer Jack Forzenski (voiced by Michael Madsen) and DEA agent Marcus Hill (voiced by Bill Bellamy), former partners reunited who are instructed to investigate a new drug on the streets called Liquid Soul.
 After arresting dealers and confiscating their stock, the player can either take the confiscated items to the evidence room, or keep them for future use.
 This confers benefits such as improved weapons accuracy.
 Dealing drugs for financial benefit is also possible.